Everyone benefits from the silent work that trees perform around the clock.

 What is Fridley Doing?

 We are lucky to be the recipient of the "Improving Community Forests through Citizen Engagement" grant from the MN DNR in early 2016.
-Using funds from this grant, over 70 new trees of 10 different species have been planted in city parks so far including Community Park, Commons Park and Summit Square Park.
+Using funds from this grant, over 300 new trees have been planted in city parks and boulevards so far.